-gnal Installer password required Select the signal type for the line.
-Press CHANGE to select the setting: WinkStart, Immediate and DelayDial.
+Select the signal type for the line.

+Press CHANGE to select one of these settings: WinkStart, Immediate, DelayDial.

 Tips - The Signal setting appears on the display only for E&M or DID lines.

 Make sure that this matches the signal type programmed for the trunk at the other switch.